modoboa/modoboa/doc/upgrade.rst

 Pre update
 ----------
-@TODO : Update this with SQL changes
-Before your start upgrading modoboa, run the following commands from your virtual environment:
+@TODO : Update this with SQL changes, clarify "before you start upgrading modoboa" Before you start upgrading modoboa, run the following commands from your virtual environment:

 .. sourcecode:: bash